camilotejeiro/kicad_cat_library/rules.md

 1. Follow the rules in this document first: these take prevalence over KLC.

-If you need additional guidelines:
+If you need additional guidelines (**and there are no rule conflicts**):

-2. Follow the KLC reference in every section, **but only if there are no rule conflicts**.
+2. Follow the KLC reference in every section.

 ## 0. Library Structure
 ---